ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/public/Readme.md

 5. Click on **Purchase** once you are satisfied with all the parameters and wait for the deployment to end.

- Now once the deployment is complete, you will have alerts setup in data factory.
-There will be different features like send alerts to Microsoft Teams(via Logic App) etc depending on the options you selected at the deploy time.
+Once the deployment is complete, you will have alerts setup in the Azure Data Factory.
+There will be different features like send alerts to Microsoft Teams(via Logic App) etc depending on the options you selected at the time of deployment.